aliyun/terraform-provider-alicloud/website/docs/r/cloud_sso_access_assignment.html.markdown

 The following arguments are supported:

 * `access_configuration_id` - (Required, ForceNew) The Access configuration ID.
 * `deprovision_strategy` - (Optional) The deprovision strategy.
 Valid values: `DeprovisionForLastAccessAssignmentOnAccount` and `None`.
-Default Value: `None`. **NOTE:** When `deprovision_strategy` is `DeprovisionForLastAccessAssignmentOnAccount`, and the access assignment to be deleted is the last access assignment for the same account and the same AC, this option is used for the undeployment operation。
+Default Value: `DeprovisionForLastAccessAssignmentOnAccount`. **NOTE:** When `deprovision_strategy` is `DeprovisionForLastAccessAssignmentOnAccount`, and the access assignment to be deleted is the last access assignment for the same account and the same AC, this option is used for the undeployment operation。
 * `directory_id` - (Required, ForceNew) The ID of the Directory.
 * `principal_id` - (Required, ForceNew)The ID of the access assignment.
 * `principal_type` - (Required, ForceNew) The identity type of the access assignment, which can be a user or a user group.
 Valid values: `Group`, `User`.